DRYBURN THEATRICAL WORKSHOP

 Although none of the founder members still perform with the group today, there are still members with almost 40 years service who remember the “marquee days” and the humble beginnings of a now thriving group who perform not only pantomimes, but also full scale musical productions with over fifty dedicated and passionate members.

-Dryburn Theatrical Workshop are delighted to be celebrating our 40th anniversary year next year.
-Check out our Future Productions page to see what our anniversary productions will be.
+Dryburn Theatrical Workshop are delighted to be celebrating our 40th anniversary year this year.
+Check out our Future Productions page to see what our anniversary productions are.